fwup-home/fwup/README.md

 In comparison to a tool like `fdisk`, `fwup` only supports simplistic partition setup, but this is sufficient for many devices.
 Tools such as `fdisk` can be used to determine the block offsets and sizes of partitions for the configuration file.
 Offsets and sizes are given in 512 byte blocks.
-Here's a potential mbr definition:
+Here's an example mbr definition:

 ```conf
 mbr mbr-a {